KalicoCrew/kalico/docs/TMC_Drivers.md

 driver.
 These datasheets can be found on the
 [Trinamic website](https://www.trinamic.com/).

+!!!note
-Note that the Trinamic datasheets sometime use wording that can confuse a high-level setting (such as "hysteresis end") with a low-level field value (eg, "HEND").
+    The Trinamic datasheets sometime use wording that can confuse a high-level setting (such as "hysteresis end") with a low-level field value (eg, "HEND").
 In Klipper, `driver_XXX` and SET_TMC_FIELD always set the low-level field value that is actually written to the driver.
     So, for example, if the Trinamic datasheet states that a value of 3 must be written to the HEND field to obtain a "hysteresis end" of 0, then set `driver_HEND=3` to obtain the high-level value of 0.

 ## Common Questions